ActianCorp/spark-vector/README.md

     sbt assembly

 ## Using with Spark shell/submit
-This module can be added to Spark using the `--jars` command line option.
+This module can be added to Spark using the `--driver-class-path` command line option.
 Spark shell example (assuming `$SPARK_VECTOR` is the root directory of spark-vector):

-    spark-shell --jars $SPARK_VECTOR/target/spark_vector-assembly-2.0-SNAPSHOT.jar
+    spark-shell --driver-class-path $SPARK_VECTOR/target/spark_vector-assembly-2.0-SNAPSHOT.jar

 Assuming that there is a Vector Installation on node `vectorhost`, instance `VI` and database `databasename`

 ### SparkSQL

 ```
-sqlContext.sql("""CREATE TEMPORARY TABLE vector_table
+spark.sqlContext.sql("""CREATE TEMPORARY VIEW vector_table
 USING com.actian.spark_vector.sql.DefaultSource
 OPTIONS (
     host "vectorhost",